 In preclinical instruction, students develop their manual dexterity skills on high-tech, virtual reality stations that simulate a dental environment.
 Clinical experiences also include the use of digital radiography and electronic, “paperless” charting.

-Equally important as the technical skills you will develop are the intangible skills you will gain through your clinical education – a positive, reassuring manner; responsiveness to patient signals; and the judgment to tell what is called for in each unique situation.
+Equally important as the technical skills you will develop are the intangible skills you will gain through your clinical education – a positive, reassuring manner; responsiveness to patient signals; an ability to work as part of a dental care team; and the judgment to tell what is called for in each unique situation.

 Brainerd F. Swain Orthodontic Clinic

 General Restorative – the Main Clinic and Edward & Shirley Shils Clinic